projects

 International Relations director, New York Film Academy, US I BA (Hons) Contemporary Media Practice program leader, Arts University Plymouth, UK I European Project media director, Universidad Carlos III de Madrid, Spain I International Film Festival director, Cancun Riviera Maya, Mexico I Film/TV Event Espacio Cine director, Televisa, Mexico.

-I create spaces where stories emerge through shared authorship —where students, audiences, and communities shape the narrative.
-From outreach programs in New York to contemporary media education in the UK and a film festival in Mexico, my work fosters creative energy across borders.
-Each project becomes a bridge —linking tradition with innovation, learning with making.
-Through collaboration and dialogue, we explore together how media and the arts can connect people not only to each other, but to the deeper questions that move us all.
+“These are spaces where stories emerge through shared authorship where students, audiences, and communities shape the narrative.
+From outreach programs in New York to contemporary media education in the UK, and a film festival in Mexico, creative energy travels across borders —connecting people through arts what moves us all.”

 International Relations